$266,527Average Value$186Average Price per Sq Ft5Homes For Sale

 Within 5 miles of grocery stores and margaritas

-The community sits less than 3 miles between two Publix locations, one on 13th Street and another on NW 43rd Street.
-Walmart Supercenter also stands a few miles from the neighborhood.
-State Road 121 and NW 39th Avenue lead to more retail plazas with dining options like Las Margaritas and Country Foodly.
+Residents travel outside of Springtree to shop for groceries and other essentials.
+The community is situated within 3 miles of two Publix supermarkets, one on 13th Street and another on 43rd Street.
+Walmart Supercenter sits about 2 miles from the neighborhood.
+Northwest 34th Boulevard and Northwest 39th Avenue lead to additional retail plazas with dining options, like Las Margaritas and Country Foodly.
 On Saturdays, local vendors gather at the Alachua County Farmers' Market to sell fresh produce and baked goods.

 Stop in to Publix for all you grocery needs.